 ~ A LESS THAN SPOTLESS TRACK RECORD ~

 The last decade has seen animal print resurge from near extinction to claim a lion’s share of the fashion kingdom.
-Today, our concrete jungles are teaming with python prints, zebra stripes and the leopard’s rosette.
+Our concrete jungles are teaming with python prints, zebra stripes and the leopard’s rosette.
 The twenty-first century has seen almost every major fashion institution emulate something from the wild.
-Labels such as Tom Ford, Gucci, Off-White, Saint Laurent, and even tartan-favouring Burberry have all had the print prowling down the (aptly named) catwalk – and it’s been selling in record numbers.
+Labels such as Tom Ford, Gucci, Off-White, Saint Laurent, and even tartan-favouring Burberry have all had the print prowling down the (aptly named) catwalk — and it’s been selling in record numbers.

-The Guardian reported that, in 2017, fast-fashion giant ASOS welcomed a £500m increase in sales due to the popularity of animal print.
+The Guardian reported that, in 2017, fast-fashion brand ASOS welcomed a £500m increase in sales due to the popularity of animal print.
 The clothing giant sold 1.3 million garments awash with the patterns of various jungle creatures, with over 2000 options available to consumers.

 In the forests, grasslands, mountains, and deserts, animals use their patterned coats to blend in with their surroundings, effectively stalking potential prey (or hiding from becoming prey).